The Easy Way to Color Code Your Gantt Chart: Color Presets & Tips

 There are many different tools that allow you to color code your Gantt chart and project progress views.
 One of the most popular is Excel.
 However, Excel has a bit of a learning curve.

 As an alternative, I’ll show you how to make a color-coded Gantt in Visor you’ll be proud to share using data you have in Excel or Google Sheets.
-Visor’s drag-and-drop interface also connects to your SaaS apps, making it easy to create a Jira Gantt chart.
+Visor’s drag-and-drop interface also connects to your SaaS apps like Jira and Asana.
+In addition, you can add your own data right into Visor.

-5 Steps to Make a Color-Coded Gantt in Visor (+ Color Presets) 🎨
+Steps to Make a Color-Coded Gantt in Visor with Color Presets 🎨

 1. Copy and paste your data from Excel into Visor.
-Or import project plans from SaaS apps like Jira.
+Alternatively, you can import project plans from apps like Asana and Jira or manually input data right into Visor.

-2. Once your data has been imported, simply click the “Gantt View” tab at the bottom of your workbook to configure your data into a Gantt chart.
+2. Once your data has been imported, simply click the “Gantt View” tab at the bottom of your workbook.
+From there, you’ll plot your data.
+You’ll need Start Date and Due Date fields for your Gantt chart.

 And just like that, you’ve taken your Excel or Jira data and turned it into a colorful, editable, shareable Gantt chart.
 If you need extra help getting your data into Visor, these videos will help you.